SirRexOfRider/CYBR404-UNK-Oregon-Trail/Project/Design/ExecutiveDesignDocument.md

 # 4.1 Executive Design Statement

-**4.1.1 Components**
+### 4.1.1 Components

 Our project will utilize a double while loop structure that tracks whether the game is running, as well as whether the player is still alive.

 The game will have several classes representing different objects in our game: Player, Weapons, Enemies, Events, and Locations.
 Additionally, the main.py of our program will have several variables and helper functions of its own to complete the program.
 Specifically:

-### main.py
+#### main.py

--	Data attributes:
+**Data attributes:**

-  -->	Name: locations_dictionary
+- Name: locations_dictionary
-    --> Type: dictionary
+- Type: dictionary
-    --> Description: holds all locations and descriptions as key-value pair -->	Name: game_running
+- Description: holds all locations and descriptions as key-value pair

+- Name: game_running
-    --> Type: Boolean
+- Type: Boolean
-    --> Description: tracks whether game is still running --> Name: player_alive
+- Description: tracks whether game is still running

+- Name: player_alive
- 	  --> Type: Boolean
+- Type: Boolean
- 	  --> Description: tracks whether player is still alive or not --> Name: current_location
+- Description: tracks whether player is still alive or not

+- Name: current_location
- 	  --> Type: str
+- Type: str
-    --> Description: tracks where player currently is in the game
+- Description: tracks where player currently is in the game

-- Helpers:
+**Helpers:**

-  --> Name: calculate_next_location()
+- Name: calculate_next_location()
-    --> Description: gets information to display to user next available locations based on current location --> Name: game_over()
+- Description: gets information to display to user next available locations based on current location

+- Name: game_over()
-    --> Description: gives player information about what happens once the game is over and how to start a replay, if desired ‘
+- Description: gives player information about what happens once the game is over and how to start a replay, if desired

-  --> Other additional helpers needed as found through implementation and testing
+- Other additional helpers needed as found through implementation and testing

-**4.1.2 Entities **
+### 4.1.2 Entities

 We will have only one entity in our project.
 Namely, the sole entity in our project will be the player(s) of our game.

-**4.1.3 Processes and Data Flows **
+### 4.1.3 Processes and Data Flows

 Our project has many interconnected processes (P) and data flows (DF).
 In our project, the user entity _starts the game_ (DF) and prompts the _game initializer_ (P).
 Input from the user _is validated_ (DF) through the _input validator_ (P), with the _input being compared_ (DF) to the allowable data in the data store _input data_.
 The _input data_ store then _returns_ (DF), connecting all inputted data and the _input validator_ (P) back to the _game initializer_ (P).